LFPy/LFPy/documentation/sphinx_files/information.rst

 1. Python, seems to work fine with recent python since 2.6.x (2.6.6 or newer recommended), 2.7.x works fine.
 2. Python modules numpy, scipy, matplotlib
-3. NEURON (from http://www.neuron.yale.edu) compiled as a Python module, so the following should execute without error in Python console:
+3.  `NEURON <http://www.neuron.yale.edu>`_ compiled as a Python module, so the following should execute without error in Python console:
     ::

         import neuron